 These skills are gained through participation in a range of College Outdoors programming, which must include:

 - Six student leadership training sessions, known as Open Houses (each 1–2 hours in length)

-- One clinical skill clinic trip in addition to map and compass training (e.g., ancient forest clinic, mushroom clinic, avalanche safety clinic, and more)
+- One technical skill clinic trip in addition to map and compass training (e.g., ancient forest clinic, mushroom clinic, avalanche safety clinic, and more)

 - Five outdoor trips, including at least one overnight trip, as participant or staff (New Student Trips count!)

 - Wilderness First Responder training (internationally recognized 10-day emergency medicine training; sponsored 3x/year by College Outdoors)